idfubar/AV102/week4/edx_forum_and_wrapup.md

 are monitoring the slack here and you can check here what's happening with "Ah, ok" you can see that ...
 "Ah, oh at the moment actually there's already three guys checking the forum, we don't need to." ... this is a nice way to coordinate.
-We'll also have ... there's a wiki as well and we'll set it up for people to like ... gosh, that's looking a bit ugly isn't it ... but we'll set ...
+We'll also have ... there's a Wiki as well and we'll set it up for people to like ... gosh, that's looking a bit ugly isn't it ... but we'll set ...
 I guess this is yeah ... anyway.
 We'll add some space in there for people to say this is my preferred time and so on and we'll just see how to coordinate.
 It's still experimental, is there a better